leggedrobotics/open3d_slam/open3d_catkin/README.md

 <a name="compilation"></a>
 ## open3d_catkin Compilation
-Compilation of *open3d_catkin* is then really straightforward:
+Once Open3D has been installed, compilation of *open3d_catkin* is then really straightforward:
 ```bash
 catkin build open3d_catkin
 ```